eugeniacotrim/JDBCpracProject/README.md

 - Connection class
 All the methods from the DB class were called here through a new instance of the class.
 The input data was provided for each employee one by one through a new instance of the BakeryEmp class, along with the Setter methods for each variable/column name.

+Once all the employees were created through JDBC, the query select * from bakeryEmp on MySQL server displayed all the new inputted data.